starlay-finance/starlay-protocol-wasm/README.md

 ### Pool

-The Pool contract is the core of the lending protocol.
-It is a contract that manages the assets of the user and the assets of the protocol.
+Pool is the core of the lending protocol.
+The contract manages the assets of the user and the assets of the protocol.

-The pool contanis the core logic of the pool itself and public interfaces for P2P22[https://github.com/w3f/PSPs/blob/master/PSPs/psp-22.md] tokens respectively.
-Each pool is assigned an interest rate and risk model(see DefaultInterestRateModel and Controller sections).
-The pool is also responsible for the transfer of assets between the user and the protocol.
-It allows accounts to deposit, borrow and repay assets.
+- The pool contains the core logic of the pool itself and public interfaces for P2P22[https://github.com/w3f/PSPs/blob/master/PSPs/psp-22.md] tokens respectively.
+- Each pool is assigned an interest rate and risk model (see DefaultInterestRateModel and Controller sections).
+- The pool is also responsible for the transfer of assets between the user and the protocol.
+  - It allows accounts to deposit, borrow and repay assets.

 ### Controller

-The Controller contract is a contract that manages the risk of the protocol.
-It is responsible for the risk model of the protocol and the risk model of each pool.
-It is also responsible for the management of the borrow_cap of each pool.
-The controller is also responsible for the management of the paused state of the protocol.
+The Controller manages the risk of the protocol.
+It is responsible for followings

+- the risk model of the protocol and each pool
+- the management of the borrow_cap of each pool
+- the management of the paused state of the protocol

 ### DefaultInterestRateModel

-The DefaultInterestRateModel contract is a contract that manages the interest rate of the protocol.
+The DefaultInterestRateModel contract manages the interest rate of the protocol.

 The interest rate model is based on the Compound V2 interest rate model.

 ### Manager

-The Manager contract is a contract that manages the protocol.
+The Manager manages the protocol configurations.

 It is responsible for the management of configurations of the controller and the pools.

 ### PriceOracle

-The PriceOracle contract is a contract that manages the price of the assets.
+The PriceOracle contract manages the price of the assets.

 It is responsible for the management of the price of each asset.

 ## Architecture